We have moved!

-Describes how to work with MVC views, the razor syntax and APIs available as well details on how to create forms, step-by-step guides and other advanced techniques.
+Describes how to work with MVC views, the razor syntax and APIs available.
+It also describes how to create forms, has some step-by-step guides and other advanced techniques.

 Describes how to set up a macro, use macro parameters & configuring caching.
 Defines the different types of macros and provides details on the different macro engine APIs and their usage.